-(iii) OTHER COSTS.-The term "other costs" means all costs recorded on the books of the producer that
+(iii) OTHER COSTS.-The term "other costs" means all costs recorded on the books of the producer that are not product costs or period costs, such as interest.
+(22) USED.-The term "used" means utilized or consumed in the production of goods.

-- are not product costs or period costs, such as interest.
-(22) USED.-The term "used" means utilized or consumed in the production of goods. - (o) Presidential Proclamation Authority.- - (1) IN GENERAL.-The President is authorized to proclaim, as part of the HTS-
+(0) PRESIDENTIAL PROCLAMATION AUTHORITY.- (1) IN GENERAL.-The President is authorized to proclaim, as part of the HTS-

+(A) the provisions set forth in Annex 3-A and Annex

+4.1 of the Agreement; and

+(B) any additional subordinate category that is necessary to carry out this title consistent with the Agreement.

+(2) Fabrics and yarns not available in commercial QUANTITIES IN THE UNITED STATES.-The President is authorized to proclaim that a fabric or yarn is added to the list in Annex 3-B of the Agreement in an unrestricted quantity, as provided in article 3.3.5(e) of the Agreement.

+(3) Modifications.

-- (A) the provisions set forth in Annex 3-A and Annex 4.1 of the Agreement; and - (B) any additional subordinate category that is necessary to carry out this title consistent with the Agreement. - (2) FABRICS AND YARNS NOT AVAILABLE IN COMMERCIAL QUANTITIES IN THE UNITED STATES.-The President is authorized to proclaim that a fabric or yarn is added to the list in Annex 3-B of the Agreement in an unrestricted quantity, as provided in article 3.3.5(e) of the Agreement. - (3) Modifications.- - (A) IN GENERAL.-Subject to the consultation and layover provisions of section 104, the President may proclaim modifications to the provisions proclaimed under the authority of paragraph (1)(A), other than provisions of chapters 50 through 63 (as included in Annex 3-A of the Agreement). - (B) ADDITIONAL PROCLAMATIONS.-Notwithstanding Deadline. subparagraph (A), and subject to the consultation and layover provisions of section 104, the President may proclaim before the end of the 1-year period beginning on the date of the enactment of this Act, modifications to correct any typographical, clerical, or other nonsubstantive technical error regarding the provisions of chapters 50 through 63 (as included in Annex 3-A of the Agreement). - (4) Fabrics, yarns, or fibers not available in commer-CIAL QUANTITIES IN PERU AND THE UNITED STATES.- - (A) IN GENERAL.-Notwithstanding paragraph (3)(A), the list of fabrics, yarns, and fibers set forth in Annex 3-B of the Agreement may be modified as provided for in this paragraph.
+(A) IN GENERAL.-Subject to the consultation and layover provisions of section 104, the President may proclaim modifications to the provisions proclaimed under the authority of paragraph (1)(A), other than provisions of chapters 50 through 63 (as included in Annex 3-A of the Agreement).

+(B) ADDITIONAL PROCLAMATIONS.-Notwithstanding subparagraph (A), and subject to the consultation and lay-over provisions of section 104, the President may proclaim before the end of the 1-year period beginning on the date on which the Agreement enters into force, modifications to correct any typographical, clerical, or other nonsubstantive technical error regarding the provisions of chapters 50 through 63 (as included in Annex 3-A of the Agreement).

+(4) Fabrics, yarns, or fibers not available in commercial quantities in colombia and the united states.-

+(A) IN GENERAL.-Notwithstanding paragraph (3)(A), the list of fabrics, yarns, and fibers set forth in Annex 3-B of the Agreement may be modified as provided for in this paragraph.